 No longer test classF config.
 Initial tests indicate that gaming content behaves more like natural than like screen content.

-Crosschecks not needed at this point.
+Complete crosschecks not necessary at this point, but some partial cross-checks would be desirable to increase robustness of the results .
 But will be needed if new tools are proposed.

 Define new gaming content test set with two classes